SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - The feeling of having ties to the community is what really fosters loyalty and makes people excited to come to the debsoc.

-You will be quite busy as an organizer and a judge.
+You will be quite busy as an organizer and a judge, and when OA preparation time consumes you, it's hard to give people individual attention.
+At that moment, it's very important to tell people, to cross over, shake hands, and chill.
+It's detrimental if people are sitting in their own seats scrolling their phones during your OA prep time.

 ###  Feedback